ssilve1989/nestjs-buf-connect/examples/connect-example/README.md

 # Connect Example

-This example demonstrates how to use `nestjs-buf-connect` to create a NestJS microservice with ConnectRPC/gRPC support.
+This example demonstrates how to use `nestjs-connectrpc` to create a NestJS microservice with ConnectRPC/gRPC support.

 ## Features